staceyJayneLewis/cake-tin/README.md

 ### New Site Users

 - As a new site user, I would like to register for an account, so that I can have my own account.
-- As a new site user, I would like to receive an email confirmation after signing up, so that I can be certain I am signed up.
 - As a new site user, I would like to create a secure password, so that I can be assured my account is secure.
 - As a new site user, I would like to view the selection of cakes, so that I can see what the product looks like.
 - As a new site user, I would like to see a product description page, so that I can see the price, product description, image and nutrition & allergy details.